 Eating your mushrooms while you are out there foraging is never recommended.
-There are so many mushrooms with poisonous look-alikes, that cross-referencing your mushrooms with your trusty field guide, and close inspection when you get home with your harvest is the safest way.
+There are so many mushrooms with poisonous look-alikes that cross-referencing your mushrooms with your trusty field guide and close inspection when you get home with your harvest is the safest way.

 Get your Gear

-Make sure that you have the proper equipment when you go out mushroom hunting.
+Ensure you have the proper equipment when you go out mushroom hunting.
 In addition to your field guide, you will want to bring along a couple of baskets or breathable bags (like a mesh produce or laundry bag).
 You can use these to separate the mushrooms you harvest as you go along; one basket for the mushrooms you know for sure their species, and the other basket for the mushrooms you are unsure of, and that will need to be further inspected after your haul is complete.

 If you use this sustainable method to harvest your mushrooms, you will be able to find more mushrooms in that same spot year after year.

 A topographic map can help make sure you are mushroom foraging at the right elevations that host the best conditions for mushrooms, such as temperature and humidity.
-A trail map of your area and a compass are helpful as well to keep you on track, especially if you struggle with direction.
+A trail map of your area and a compass are also helpful to keep you on track, especially if you struggle with direction.

 Mushroom Apps on Your Phone